jgrelet/Iliade-CO2-O2/README.md

 There one function that rule them all : main which is at the root of the project So if you want to run both interpolation at once, you can run the following command:

-If you know the path to files, then run :
+If you know the path of ALL the files, then run :

 ```matlab
 >> main co2FilePath tsgFilePath o2FilePath